philc/book-notes/philosophy/the obstacle is the way - ryan holiday.md

   completely different, and better, person."
 * "Death doesn't make life pointless, but rather purposeful.
 And, fortunately, we don't have to nearly die to tap into this energy."
-  * It can be exhilirating and empowering, rather than morbid.
+  * It can be exhilarating and empowering, rather than morbid.
 * "The paths of glory leard but to the grave." - Thomas Gray
 * Why do we spend our time making more money than we could spend in a lifetime?
 * "They figure out what they need to do and do it, fitting in as much as possible before the clock